-- 1 failure of the allocated party or parties to meet one or more of the usage conditions; - 2 an allocated number has not been brought into service by the party or parties within a reasonable period from issue e.g. six-months; - 3 all numbers of an allocated range have become deactivated; - 4 the need for additional numbering capacity elsewhere mandates it; - 5 withdrawal is necessary to ensure that fair and open competition is maintained; - 6 international harmonisation mandates it; - 7 withdrawal is deemed to be in the overall national interest; - 8 it is necessary as part of a change to the National Numbering Scheme.
+- 1 serious or repeated failure of the allocated party or parties to meet one or more of the usage conditions; - an allocated number has not been brought into service by the party or parties within a reasonable period from issue e.g. six-months.
+Note: numbers are recovered on these grounds on the basis of proper management of limited resources and not as a penalty on the current holder; - 3 all numbers of an allocated range have become deactivated; - 4 the need for additional numbering capacity elsewhere mandates it; - 5 withdrawal is necessary to ensure that fair and open competition is maintained; - 6 international harmonisation mandates it; - 7 withdrawal is agreed by ComReg to be in the overall national interest; - 8 it is necessary as part of a change to the National Numbering Scheme.